noahehall/theBookOfNoah/0current/koa.md

 ## koa application
   - an object containing an array of middleware functions composed and executed ina stack-like manner upon request
     - content-negotiation, cache freshness, proxy support, redirection, etc
-  - settings: properties on the app instance
+  - set app settings directly on the app instance
-    - *env, proxy, subDomainOffset, silent*
+    - fields: *env, proxy, subdomainOffset, silent*
+      - see *request -> subdomains*

   - context: the prototype from which `ctx` is created
     - fields: *request, response*
     - setup `ctx` via `app.context`  e.g. adding props/methods for use across the entire koa application